kraken-hpc/kraken/README.md

 Excellent!
 It's our intention to make Kraken a community developed project.
 To get started, you can:

 1) contact us;
+   Kraken has a Slack instance.
+You can get an invite here: [slack.kraken-hpc.io](http://slack.kraken-hpc.io)
 2) take a look at any posted issues;
 3) post new issues;
 4) create pull requests.